armpelionedge/dhcp4/README.md

 # DHCP4 - A DHCP library written in Go.

 Warning: This library is still being developed.
-Function calls may change.
+Function calls will change.

-See example_test.go for how to use this library to create a basic server.
+I've removed Server Functionality, for me this project supports the underlying DHCP format not the implementation.